This post is also available in:

 Cycling in Slovenia is surely a great way of exploring this beautiful country!
-We spent a month crossing Slovenia by bike, from West to East, North and South, and will share with you now everything you need to know to plan your cycling holidays in Slovenia.
+We spent a month biking in Slovenia, from west to east, north and south, visiting practically all the best tourist attractions in Slovenia.
+Find here the best routes for cycling in Slovenia and everything you need to know to plan your cycling holidays.

 - Why we chose Slovenia for a bike trip